Dr. Michele Carbone

 “It’s just chance,” Dr. Carbone said of his clinical focus on mesothelioma.
 “Everything in life is chance.
 I was working at the National Institute of Health … and found that people in Turkey were dying of mesothelioma.
 I knew this because I was a pathologist and knew asbestos causes mesothelioma.”

 The cause was an asbestos‑like substance called erionite.
 It’s a mineral developing from volcanic ash and water.
 It’s usually found in gravel and stone, which were part of constructing houses in Cappadocia.
-He learned during his research how asbestos causes inflammation in the pleural lining, which eventually leads to tumors.
+He learned during his research how the mineral asbestos causes inflammation in the pleural lining, which eventually leads to tumors.

 “I got fascinated by what I saw and decided I was going to study it,” he said.